Buchenwald concentration camp: Civilian tour

-War correspondent Osmar White reported that above the crematorium door was a verse beginning ‘Worms shall not devour me, but flames consume this body.
-I always loved the heat and light…’.
+War correspondent Osmar White reported that above the crematorium door was a verse beginning 'Worms shall not devour me, but flames consume this body.
+I always loved the heat and light...'.

+Soviet internment camp

+Between August 1945 and 1 March 1950, Buchenwald was the site of NKVD special camp Nr.
+2, where the Soviet secret police imprisoned former Nazis and anti-communist dissidents.
+According to Soviet records, 28,455 people were detained, 7,113 of whom died.
+After closing the camp, the authorities razed much of the site in order to cover up this last episode, mass graves and all.

 Aftermath

-Buchenwald Trial
+Buchenwald trial

 Thirty SS perpetrators at Buchenwald were tried before a US military tribunal in 1947, including Higher SS and Police Leader Josias Erbprinz zu Waldeck und Pyrmont, who oversaw the SS district that Buchenwald was located in, and many of the doctors responsible for Nazi human experimentation.
 Almost all of the defendants were convicted, and 22 were sentenced to death.
 However, only nine death sentences were carried out, and by the mid-1950s, all perpetrators had been freed except for Ilse Koch, who was tried by a West German court and given a life sentence.
 Additional perpetrators were tried before German courts during the 1960s.

-The site
+Memorialisation

-Between August 1945 and 1 March 1950, Buchenwald was the site of NKVD special camp Nr.
-2, where the Soviet secret police imprisoned former Nazis and anti-communist dissidents.
-According to Soviet records, 28,455 people were detained, 7,113 of whom died.
-After the NKVD camp closed, much of the camp was razed, while signs were erected to provide a Soviet interpretation of the camp's legacy.
+Between August 1945 and 1 March 1950, Buchenwald was the site of a NKVD internment camp (see above at #Soviet internment camp).
+After the Stalinist camp was closed, much of the site was razed, while signs were erected to provide a Soviet interpretation of the camp's legacy.

 The first monument to victims was erected by Buchenwald inmates days after the initial liberation.
 It was made of wood and only intended to be temporary.
 A second monument to commemorate the dead was erected in 1958 by the German Democratic Republic (GDR) government near the mass graves.
 It was inaugurated on 14 September 1958 by GDR Prime Minister Otto Grotewohl.
 Inside the camp, there is a stainless steel monument on the spot where the first, temporary monument stood.
 Its surface is maintained at 37 C, the temperature of human skin, all year round.